 You might be thinking a cesarean will prevent stress incontinence… but studies show that rates of incontinence are similar for vaginal deliveries and for cesarean for obstructed labor.
 Cesareans performed without labor do have lower rates of stress incontinence (Groutz).

 Even in those who have never been pregnant, incontinence ranges from 5.56% in low-impact exercise to 80% in trampolining athletes.
 The amount of training influences leaking symptoms (Leitner).
 Women who are active and leak may not be leaking if they were sedentary, and we know that exercise, running and jumping also strengthens the pelvic floor.
-We suggest my patients exercise just shy of the point of leaking and slowly build over time.
+We suggest our patients exercise just shy of the point of leaking and slowly build over time.

 With stress incontinence, the problem is that the core canister is not working properly.
 Think about the core as a can of coke.
 When the cap is on, that can is super strong.
 When the cap is open, the can is not strong and is very easy to smash.
 When you leak, your can of coke has the cap open!
 Almost always people think that it is because their pelvic floor is weak.
 That CAN be true.
 But, did you know that a study found that runners who leak had similar pelvic floor strength to runners who did not leak.
 The difference was actually their HIP strength.